[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 Womanizer OG suction sex toy

 I don’t know about you, but I have never had the desire to have my G-spot sucked.
-(Side note: is it just me or does “I will suck on your G-spot” sound like something a Fetlife rando who doesn’t actually understand how sex works would drop into the inbox of an unsuspecting sub?)
+(Side note: is it just me or does “I will suck on your G-spot” sound like something a Fetlife rando who doesn’t actually understand how bodies work would drop into the inbox of an unsuspecting sub?)

 Despite my reservations, I was curious.
 Perhaps I would be truly surprised, awed, and blown away by this new innovation in pleasure technology.
 Reader, I was not.
 I lubed the toy up and slid it into place, then spent some time slowly cycling through all of the 12 intensity levels.
 (Another small complaint: the buttons are small and hard to push.)